Lauren Berlant

-Lauren Gail Berlant (October 31, 1957 – June 28, 2021) was an American scholar, cultural theorist, and author who is regarded as "one of the most esteemed and influential literary and cultural critics in the United States."
-Berlant was the George M. Pullman Distinguished Service Professor of English at the University of Chicago, where they (Note: Berlant used she/her pronouns in personal life but they/them professionally.
-This article uses they/them accordingly.) taught from 1984 until 2021.
-Berlant wrote and taught issues of intimacy and belonging in popular culture, in relation to the history and fantasy of citizenship.
+Lauren Gail Berlant (October 31, 1957 – June 28, 2021) was an American scholar and cultural theorist regarded as "one of the most esteemed and influential literary and cultural critics in the United States."
+Berlant was the George M. Pullman Distinguished Service Professor of English at the University of Chicago, where they taught from 1984 until 2021.
+Berlant wrote and taught about issues of intimacy and belonging in popular culture, in relation to the history and fantasy of citizenship.

 Berlant wrote on public spheres as they affect worlds, where affect and emotion lead the way for belonging ahead of the modes of rational or deliberative thought.
 These attach strangers to each other and shape the terms of the state-civil society relation.
+Berlant's writings have been translated into at least eight languages.

 Early life and education

 Berlant was born on October 31, 1957, in Philadelphia, Pennsylvania.
-They graduated with a BA in English from Oberlin College in 1979, then an MA from Cornell University in 1983, and finally a PhD from Cornell in 1985, after they had already begun teaching at the University of Chicago.
+Berlant graduated with a BA in English from Oberlin College in 1979, then an MA from Cornell University in 1983, and finally a PhD from Cornell in 1985, after they had already begun teaching at the University of Chicago.
 (They said student loans obliged them to continue straight through school without a break that would have triggered loan repayment.)
 Berlant's dissertation was titled, Executing The Love Plot: Hawthorne and The Romance of Power (1985).